kettanaito/naming-cheatsheet/README.md

 ```

 #### `has`
-Describes whether the current context possesses a certain value or state.
+Describes whether the current context possesses a certain value or state (returns `Boolean`).

 ```js
 /* Bad */